Journalism

 About the Program

-UC Berkeley’s Graduate School of Journalism is looking for the leaders of the next generation of journalists—strongly motivated individuals with reverence for truth, a hunger to discover and to inform, a deep regard for thorough analysis, and an ardent embrace of civic engagement.
+UC Berkeley’s School of Journalism is looking for leaders to become the next generation of journalists—strongly motivated individuals with reverence for truth, a hunger to discover and to inform, a deep regard for thorough analysis, and an ardent embrace of civic engagement.

 The digital explosion has created an unparalleled appetite for news as more and more people hunger to witness, experience, and learn about what’s happening around them.
-That’s why, more than ever, our world needs professionals who are committed to reporting on contemporary realities with precision and eloquence.
+That’s why, more than ever, our world needs professionals who are committed to reporting on current events with precision and eloquence.
 You’ll be prepared not just to make a living, but to make a difference.

 Our Master of Journalism degree (MJ) demands a rigorous two-year immersion.
-That commitment is what’s needed for you to achieve the full range of proficiencies you’ll need as a twenty-first-century journalist: narrative writing, audio, photography, broadcast and online video production, multimedia storytelling, data, and investigative-based journalism.
+That commitment is what’s needed for you to achieve the full range of proficiencies to be a twenty-first-century journalist: narrative writing, audio, photography, video production, multimedia storytelling, data, and investigative-based journalism.

 Visit School Website